Chems-bitti/groff-m4/README.md

 1. Copy example from documentation or write your own in a `.m4` file
 2. Run chroff <name_of_file_without extension>
 3. check the PDF
-voilà.
+For a quicker example, run `chroff out` after cloning this repository. voilà.

 ## Caveats